lhooge/script.service.biaslighting/README.md

 Inverting the output is also supported, you don't have to pay attention to correct direction.

 For setting up the correct positions download the test_color.mp4 video and play/pause it in Kodi while configuring your Mote.

-You must deactivate / activate add-on to apply settings.

-## Todos

- * If capture is switching colors fast the lightning is noisy
- * Something like a color picker for custom colors?

 ## Bugs, patches and feedback always welcome.